overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 The sample app's functionality is pretty straightforward: It auto-launches when the user launches Fortnite, just like any other Fortnite app, and reads all real time game events as you play.
 To demonstrate overlay features, the sample app prints all in-game event data collected into an overlay-based component.

+The sample app is built with JS code and TypeScript.
+An official Vue, React, and Angular version will be added soon.
+Until then, you can use some community boilerplates for React and Vue that can be found in our [community snippets](../topics/snippets) page.

 ## Sample App Functionality

 For demonstration purposes, the sample app is configured for [Fortnite](https://www.epicgames.com/fortnite/en-US/download).
 It loads when Fortnite starts and reads Fortnite in-game events.
 You can easily customize this example to fit other games.